STEPHANIE TRUDEAU RETURNS JUNE 26 TO

 Artist's website: www.Stephanie-Trudeau.com

-NEW YORK, May 22 -- "Chavela: Think Of Me," written and performed by Stephanie Trudeau, is more than just a musical cabaret based on the songs of legendary Mexican singer Chavela Vargas.
+NEW YORK, JUNE 6 -- Actor/cabaret singer Stephanie Trudeau will perform a return engagement of her docu-cabaret, "Chavela: Think Of Me," at Pangea Supper Club, 178 Second Ave.
+(East Village), June 26 at 7:30 PM.
+She had debuted the piece there on May 15 and has been invited back in response to the appreciation of her audience and an enthusatic review.
+The piece, written and performed by Ms. Trudeau, is more than just a musical cabaret based on the songs of legendary Mexican singer Chavela Vargas.
 It is also a documentary theater project that traces the famed ranchera singer's artistic evolution and the key relationships of her life, including those with her musical mentor, Jose Alfredo Jimenez (the world's greatest composer of ranchera songs), the painters Diego Rivera and Frida Kahlo, the great Cuban courtesan Macorina, and the producers, notably Pedro Almodovar, who enabled her comeback at age 74 after a 15 year battle with alcoholism.
-Trudeau unveiled the piece May 15 at Pangea Supper Club, 178 Second Ave.
-(East Village), and has been invited for a return engagement there June 26.
-She is accompanied in the piece by her arranger, David Lahm on piano and by Ben Lapidus on guitar and percussion.
+Trudeau is accompanied by her arranger, David Lahm on piano and by Ben Lapidus on guitar and percussion.

 Trudeau's other cabaret shows have included one on the body of work of June Christy, a noted jazz artist who sang in the late 40's, 50's and 60's and whom Trudeau studied as an archivist.
 This was followed by "Stephanie Trudeau Sings the American Songbook," a recurring attraction at Palmira's Restaurant in Brooklyn Heights and other venues.
 It was supported by grants from the Brooklyn Arts Council, The Puffin Foundation and NYC Councilman Ken Fisher.
 Her research into the Giglio Festival in Brooklyn led to her being selected for a nine-month residency in Italy as a Fulbright Scholar for cultural and musicological research connected to three saints' festivals.
 Her findings from that fellowship just might be reflected in her next show.